ONS-Innovation/github-copilot-usage-dashboard/README.md

 - terraform/data_logger/main.tf
   - This provisions the resources required to launch the Copilot Dashboard's data collection Lambda script (data logger).

-Depending upon which environment you are deploying to you will want to run your terraform by pointing at an appropriate environment tfvars file.
+Depending upon which environment you are deploying to, you will want to run your terraform by pointing at an appropriate environment tfvars file.

 Example service tfvars file:
 [/env/sandbox/example_tfvars.txt](../terraform/dashboard/env/sandbox/example_tfvars.txt)